wavemotion-dave/ColecoDS/README.md

 Thanks to Marcel de Kogel who wrote the Adam-EM emulator which is a bit of a grandfather to the more modern emulators.
-I got the final bugs worked out of the VDP emulation on the ADAM thanks to his work.
+I got the final bugs worked out of the VDP emulation and for disk drive block caching on the ADAM thanks to his amazing work.

 Special thanks to  Marat Fayzullin, as the author of ColEM which is the code for the